Platform-OS/pos-cli/gui/next/README.md

 #### Use a script to run tests

-There is an **experimental** script prepared to run tests if you can run Bash commands.
+There is a Bash script prepared to run all the steps needed for automated testing.
 To use the script just run the following command from the `/gui/next` directory:

 ```bash
 sh sh playwright/run.sh